 It’s becoming more and more important to think about the marks we leave on places when we travel.
 After all, we all want future generations to be able to enjoy the beautiful places we visit.
 It’s difficult to know where to start, but don’t fear: we’ve put together a list of ways to make a positive impact on Cape Town when you visit.

-Cape Town is experiencing a severe drought, and both locals and visitors need to use water as sparingly as possible.
+Cape Town has recently come out of a drought, and both locals and visitors need to use water as sparingly as possible.
 Take quick showers instead of bathing, and don’t put your towels in the laundry basket unless it’s absolutely necessary.
 Make sure you properly close taps and remember that every drop counts!

 Choose experiences that make a difference